funcompbio/practical2/practical2.md

 [setup](/setup/) webpage to make sure that you have access to some flavor of a Unix operating system and its CLI.

-We will use the data files called `mostres_analitzades.csv` i `virus_detectats` that were generated in the [first practical](/practical1/).
+We will use the data files called `mostres_analitzades.csv` i `virus_detectats.csv` that were generated in the [first practical](/practical1/).
 If you don't have these files, please review that practical and generate them again.
 Once you have obtained those two files, copy them into a fresh new directory called `practical2`.

 # Use a text editor to write your Unix scripts.

-If you have not done so yet, please download an install a text editor application in your computer, following the [setup](/setup/) instructions.
+If you have not done so yet, please download an install a text editor application in your computer, following the [setup](/setup#text-editor/) instructions.
 Once the text editor application is installed, run it as follows:

   * If you have installed a _classical_ text editor, open the editor in a new terminal window.
 Classical editors are tipically called from the Unix shell